alexdlaird/pyngrok/docs/integrations.rst

 Now, any test that needs a :code:`pyngrok` tunnel can simply extend :code:`PyngrokTestCase` to inherit these fixtures.
-If we want the :code:`pyngrok` tunnel to remain open across numerous different types of tests, it can similarly be `initiated at the suite or module level instead <https://docs.python.org/3/library/unittest.html#class-and-module-fixtures>`_.
+If we want the :code:`pyngrok` tunnel to remain open across numerous different types of tests, it can similarly be `initialized at the suite or module level instead <https://docs.python.org/3/library/unittest.html#class-and-module-fixtures>`_.

 AWS Lambda (Local)
 ------------------